 To enhance the efficiency of the locates process, Proponents (i.e. Project owners) are required to use a Dedicated Locator for certain projects, including designated broadband projects.
-Under a Dedicated Locator Model, a dedicated locator is selected by the proponent and affected members for the purposes of responding to locate requests on behalf of impacted members.
-The Dedicated Locator model provides the Proponent with greater control over the timing of the locates, and willhave a say in who the dedicated locator will be.
-Under the Dedicated Locator Model, the cost of the locate is borne by the Proponent and not the individual underground infrastructure owners.
+Under a Dedicated Locator Model, a dedicated locator is selected by the proponent and affected members for the purposes of responding to locate requests on behalf of impacted members for the duration of the project.
+The Dedicated Locator model provides the Proponent with greater control over the timing of the locates, and will have a say in who the dedicated locator will be.
+Under the Dedicated Locator Model, the cost of the Dedicated Locator is borne by the Proponent and not the individual underground infrastructure owners.